Arizona Nonprofit Conference 2022

 Sustainability & Accessibility Matter To Us

-We have ASL Interpretation services available upon request and have ensured table clearance at the conference is 28 inches to accommodate any wheelchairs or mobility devices.
+We have ASL Interpretation or Spanish Language services available upon request and have ensured table clearance at the conference is 28 inches, and the distance between tables and booths are at least 3 feet to accommodate any wheelchairs or mobility devices.

-Gender neutral bathrooms, as well as a pop-up lactation and prayer room, will be available.
+Gender neutral bathrooms, as well as a pop-up lactation and prayer room, will be available per request.

-We also want you to enjoy this conference worry-free, so if you have additional special accommodations, please contact us.
+We want you to enjoy this conference worry-free.
+If you have additional special accommodations, please let us know by indicating such in your attendee survey.

 Conference